With the 2021 NFL draft in the books, the focus now turns to the upcoming season and, for those lucky teams, a shot at Super Bowl LVI.

 Offseason addition and veteran QB Ryan Fitzpatrick could provide some stability during the upcoming season.
 Despite his veteran presence, though, oddsmakers aren’t high on Washington’s chances this coming season.

-Most Virginia sportsbooks have +5,000 odds for the WFT to win the next Super Bowl, which takes place Feb.
+Most Virginia online sportsbooks have +5,000 odds for the WFT to win the next Super Bowl, which takes place Feb.
 13, 2022, at SoFi Stadium in Inglewood, California.
-However, BetMGM offers the biggest potential payout with +6,600 odds for the Washington Football Team.
+However, BetMGM offers the biggest potential payout, with +6,600 odds for the Washington Football Team.

 With those odds, a winning $10 bet on Washington to win the Super Bowl would earn you a net profit of $660.